 It is recommended that children under 2 have absolutely no screen time at all.
 I have noticed that my one year old loves my phone and will swipe the screen back and forth.
 She gets frustrated pretty quickly.

 It all depends on your attitude to screens but I’d rather not get my baby addicted to a screen early.
-Also, I did experiment in the last flight to see if children’s shows would capture her attention.
+Also, I did experiment on the last flight to see if children’s shows would capture her attention.
 They did, for all of 60 seconds!
-So based on my experience screens aren’t a panacea for entertaining a 1 year old on a plane anyway.
+So based on my experience screens aren’t a panacea anyway.
+While I know many parents rely on them, I wouldn’t personally recommend them as a best travel toys for a 1 year old.

-The Verdict – Best Travel Toys For 1 Year Old
+The Verdict – Best Travel Toys For Babies

 In short, flying with a moving baby who is yet not verbal is amongst the most difficult times to travel!
 Expect to get very little downtime and to spend a lot of time entertaining your 1-year-old on the plane.
 However, hopefully, these ideas of the best travel toys for 9-month-old through to about 18 months old will give you some food for thought!
 Good luck!